Photo-assisted spin transport in double quantum dots with spin-orbit interaction: Theoretical framework

-with $\hat{c}_{l,\bm{k},\sigma}$ the annihilation operator for a particle in the lead $l=\left\{S,D\right\}$, with spin $\sigma$ and momentum $\bm{k}$.
-We consider the coupling between the leads and the QD chain to be spin-conserving.
-We further consider the infinite bias limit, so that transport is unidirectional from source to drain.
-Additionally, in this limit, all the side-bands couple equally to the source lead.
-Thus, following the property of the Bessel functions $\sum_n J_n(\epsilon_{\mathrm{ac}}/\omega)^2 =1$, we can neglect the effect of the renormalization of $\gamma_{l,\eta}$ due to the ac electric field \cite{GallegoMarcos2015}.
+and $\hat{c}_{l,\bm{k},\sigma}$ is the annihilation operator for a particle in the lead $l=\left\{S,D\right\}$, with spin $\sigma$ and momentum $\bm{k}$.
+We assume the coupling between the leads and the QD chain to be spin-conserving.
+We further consider the infinite bias limit, in which transport is unidirectional from source to drain, and all the sidebands couple equally to the source lead.
+Hence, using the property of Bessel functions $\sum_n J_n(\epsilon_{\mathrm{ac}}/\omega)^2 =1$, we neglect the effect of the ac electric field on the renormalization of $\gamma_{l,\eta}$~\cite{GallegoMarcos2015}.